 Test with the angle you come in on the first wall so you can get the best push off it.

 Foot placement and explosiveness is the key.
-You need lots of power and the right angle into the first tic-tac so you can get more momentum off the second step to continue the wall run.
+You need lots of power and the right angle into the first tic-tac.
+This will give you more momentum off the second step to continue the wall run.

 The above pictures show moving from the left wall to the right and then back to the left to grab the top of the obstacle.
-An alternative would be to tic-tac off the right wall then do a standard vertical wall run up the left wall to grab the top.
+An alternative would be to tic-tac off the right wall then do a standard vertical wall run up the left wall.